Find the Hidden Jobs

 - How do you see this area of work changing in the future?

-A database of former Trinity undergraduates and postgraduates, who have volunteered to share their experiences of employment, further study and living abroad, anything career related really.
-This is not a way to look for jobs but rather to enable you to search for and connect with alumni to ask them about their career experiences and to seek their advice on areas of interest to you.
+Career Network is a database of former Trinity undergraduates and postgraduates, who have volunteered to share their experiences of employment, further study and living abroad with TCD students and graduates.
+This is not a network to help you find specific jobs but is there to enable you to search for and connect with alumni to ask them about their career experiences and to seek their advice on areas of interest to you.
 Students value reading graduate profiles and contacting volunteers for more career advice and information.

 Students can use the Career Network to find out about: